Ultimate Guide SEO Copywriting

 24 leads, over 1,000 more organic page views and 69% in search visibility.

-The guide is 6,190 words long and when it launched in September 2019 it got the following results in its first month.
+The completed guide is 6,190 words long.
+When it launched in September 2019 its first-month results were:

-- 24 leads (measured by people completing and submitting an on-page form) versus just two leads in nearly 12 months in the current format.
+- 24 leads (form completion and submission) versus the two leads from the previous 12 months.
 That’s an increase of 169%.

 - A 69% increase in search visibility for the primary search term and a 71% increase for the secondary search term.